From Cluttered to Clear: How Understanding Frequencies Can Transform Your Music

 High frequencies are more directional and can travel further than low frequencies before they disperse.

-Humans can hear frequencies ranging from 20-20,000 Hz, the higher the frequency, the higher the pitch.
-The intensity or amplitude of the wave determines how loud it is.
+Humans can hear frequencies typically ranging from 20 to 20,000 Hz; the higher the frequency, the higher the pitch.
+The intensity or amplitude of the wave determines its volume.

 Frequency and amplitude give us both pitch and loudness.